michmattera/HerBody/README.md

 ### Agile method

 - HerBody was developed using an agile method.
-That includes using GitHub issues, user stories and kanban boards.
+That includes using GitHub issues, user stories, and Kanban boards.
-- That gave me an overview of tasks structured in a to-do, in-progress and done way.
+- That gave me an overview of tasks structured in a to-do, in-progress, and done way.

-The project was divided in different iterations to divide the issues and the user stories in main Epic .
+The project was divided into different iterations to divide the issues and the user stories in the main Epics.
-Inside each Iteration ( Epic ) developer created different issues , user stories, task and bugs , and differentiate the Iteration in diferent Boards.
+Inside each Iteration ( Epic ) developer created different issues, user stories, tasks, and bugs, and differentiate the Iteration into different Boards.
 Below are shown the links for:
 1. The iteration
 2. The main board user